Skip to main content

 • Scalp massages to improve blood flow

-• Other topicals with peptides and rosemary (data is limited)
+• Topical solutions with peptides and rosemary (data is limited)

-In recent years, topical finasteride has been attracting great interest for managing female pattern hair loss and hair loss post menopause, however, the data are still preliminary and the finasteride concentration have not been standardised for women.
+In recent years, topical finasteride has attracted significant interest for the management of menopausal hair loss.
+However, the data are preliminary, and the optimal finasteride concentration has not been standardised for women.

-Topical minoxidil still remains a popular choice for treating hair loss in women by improving blood flow and promoting hair growth.
-Combining minoxidil and re-establishing the oestrogen:androgen ratio is a consideration for pharmacists.
+Topical minoxidil remains a popular choice for treating hair loss in women, as it improves blood flow and promotes hair growth.
+Combining minoxidil and re-establishing the oestrogen-androgen ratio is a consideration for pharmacists.

 References: